Welcome to Caving

 Equipment use from our gear store, including ropes and appropriate caving clothing.

 Access to our training sessions for Uni of Leeds Students at the EDGE climbing wall, featuring a bunch of experienced and helpful members that will teach you everything they can about caving.
-Access is currently £5.50 per session for non-University of Leeds students but we are currently working on a better access arrangement so our non-Uni of Leeds members.
+Entry to these is free!
+Just meet us by the Chapel next to the Edge or by the Edge reception when our sessions start.

 BCA (British Caving Association) Insurance, which covers your access to caves on private land and public liability in case something goes wrong.